Welcome to the new KidsHealth website! See what is new.

 Helping to prevent flu

-Flu immunisation gives the best protection.
+Flu vaccination gives the best protection.
 It strengthens your child's ability to fight the flu.

 You can reduce the risk of catching the flu by washing hands, covering coughs and sneezes, cleaning surfaces and staying away from others who are sick.

-All tamariki from 6 months of age can benefit from flu immunisation.
-By immunising your child, especially if they go to kohanga or daycare, you can protect them and your whānau (family).
+All tamariki from 6 months of age can benefit from flu vaccination.
+By vaccinating your child, especially if they go to kohanga or daycare, you can protect them and your whānau (family).

-Flu immunisation is especially important for tamariki with certain health conditions.
+Flu vaccination is especially important for tamariki with certain health conditions.
 This is because these tamariki are more likely to develop complications from the flu, such as chest infections.
-If your child has a long-term condition, make sure they have their flu immunisation every year before the winter starts.
+If your child has a long-term condition, make sure they have their flu vaccination every year before the winter starts.

 The flu vaccine is available from 1 April each year, before winter starts.